torquebox/torquebox.org/news/2011-04-15-torquebox-1-0-0-cr1-for-reals.md

 Go [download it](/download) and [read the docs](/documentation/1.0.0.CR1/).
 If you don't recall, "CR" is JBoss short-hand for "Candidate Release", which is what you might normally call a "Release Candidate".
-We change the byte-order for improved lexical sorting compared to "Final" or "GA".
+We change the byte-order for improved lexical sorting in the Alpha/Beta/CR/Final release chain.

-Through the intense work of Jim Crossley, Ben Browning, Tobias Crawley, Lance Ball, and innumerable contributions from the community, this release represents a mass-load of improvements since Beta23 back near the start of December 2010.
+Through the intense work of Jim Crossley, Ben Browning, Toby Crawley, Lance Ball, and innumerable contributions from the community, this release represents a mass-load of improvements since Beta23 back near the start of December 2010.
 Over 153 issues were resolved for this release.